Herbert Walter Fairman: Biography

 Fairman was born on 9 March 1907 in the town of Clare, Suffolk, the fifth of seven children.
 His mother was Mary Amelia Prior.
 His father, Walter Trotter Fairman, was a Baptist minister attached to the American Mission at Heliopolis, so in his formative years H.W.
 Fairman divided his time between England and Egypt.
 He attended Bethany School, Goudhurst in Kent, then in 1926 went to the Institute of Archaeology in Liverpool to study for a Certificate in Archaeology (Egyptology) under Professors Peet and Garstang, which he gained in 1929.

 Fairman worked on multiple archaeological projects in Egypt; at Armant from 1929 to 1931 under Sir Robert Mond, El-Amarnah in 1930 to 1936 as assistant field director under John Pendlebury, at Sesebi from 1936 to 1937 under A.M.Blackman, as field director at Sesebi in 1937-8 and again as field director at Amarah West from 1938 to 1939 and 1947–48.

-As a young Egyptologist he worked hard to develop a remarkably elegant hieroglyphic hand.
+As a young Egyptologist he worked hard to develop a hieroglyphic hand.
 He hand-drew a number of hieroglyphic plates in Peet's Great Tomb Robberies, all 72 folio plates in Gardiner's Chester Beatty Papyri, the hieroglyphic transcriptions in Late Egyptian Miscellanies, and those of Pendlebury's The City of Akhenaten.

 In 1937 he married Olive Winifred Nicholls.

 His work at Amarah West was interrupted by the Second World War, during which Fairman joined the diplomatic service affiliated to the British embassy in Cairo.
 While working in Cairo, Fairman was known to give lectures on the history of Egypt to Commonwealth soldiers in his spare time.
 He continued to pursue his Egyptological studies and railed at the unscientific excavation of the Sakkara tombs that he saw at this time.